Play Live Radio

 The home where 6 year-old twin sisters died during the storm in Clark Mills.

 The National Weather Service in Binghamton has confirmed an EF1 tornado touched down in a Central New York hamlet just west of Utica early Sunday, killing three people.
 The tornado tore through Clark Mills with estimated winds of 105 miles per hour; as strong as a category 2 hurricane.
 The width of the tornado was the size of a football field.
 Six year-old twin girls were killed when a tree fell on the family’s home as they slept in the living room.
-A woman also died while asleep in her home when a tree fell on it.
-Strong thunderstorms and torrential downpours caused widespread power outages and flooding.
+A woman in a nearby home was also killed under similar circumstances.

 One of the many uprooted trees in the tornado's aftermath seen here in Kirkland.